Morning fog paralyzes Palma airport – How weatherproof is the island's infrastructure?

 Economic and social balance

 Investments are a matter of priorities: Do politics and business want to equip airport infrastructure so that weather quirks cause less disruption?
 Or do short-term, low-cost measures like better communication and seasonal adjustments remain the more pragmatic route?
-Both approaches have pros and cons — and both will impact travel costs, ticket prices and local service providers.
+Both approaches have pros and cons — and both will impact travel costs, ticket prices and local service providers, as explored in Severe weather disrupts Palma Airport — what this means for travelers.

 Conclusion: Fog as a wake-up call — not an exception